nittdeniz/mm_tensor_products/README.md

 # Tensor Products in Lorentz- and SU(2)-Group

-This _Mathematica_ notebook features overloaded CirclePlus and CircleTimes operators, do obtain irreducible representations of products of the Lorentz- or SU(2) group.
+This _Mathematica_ notebook features overloaded CirclePlus and CircleTimes operators, to obtain irreducible representations of products of the Lorentz- or SU(2) group.

 For example you can find the Lorentz and spin decomposition of the Rarita Schwinger field